Rapptz/discord.py/docs/guide/topics/threads.rst

 Threads
 ========

-If you've been on a public Discord for a while, you've probably seen a `thread <https://discord.com/developers/docs/topics/threads>`__ or two in your time.
+If you've been on a public Discord for a while, you've probably seen a :ddocs:`topics/threads` or two in your time.

 They act as offshoots of regular text channels, allowing for a focused, but temporary, location to talk about a given topic.